-(0) 2000 American megaticitus, mo.
-An regitio reconved
+(-,g,,g

 Standard CMOS Setup Features Setup

 Advanced Setup CPU PnP Setup

 Power Management Setup Hardware Monitor

 PCI / Plug and Play Setup Change Password

 Load Optimal Settings Exit

 Load Best Performance Settings

-Esc: Quit ↑↓ ← →: Select Item (Shift)F2: Change Color F5: Old Values F6: Optimal values F7: Best performance values F10: Save&Exit
+Esc : Quit ↑ ↓ ← →: Select Item (Shift)F2 : Change Color F5 : Old Values F6 : Optimal values F7 : Best performance values F10 : Save&Exit

 Standards COMOS setup for changing time, date, hard disk type, etc.

-You can use the cursor arrow keys to highlight any of the options on the main menu page.
+You can use cursor arrow keys to highlight anyone of options on the main menu page.
 Press Enter to select the highlighted option.
-To leave the setup utility, press the Escape key.
-To cycle through the Setup Utility's optional color schemes hold down the Shift key and press F2.
+Press the Escape key to leave the setup utility.
+Hold down the Shift key and press F2 to cycle through the Setup Utility's optional color schemes.

-Some of the options on the main menu page lead to tables of items with installed values.
-In these pages, use the cursor arrow keys to highlight the items, and then use the PgUp and PgDn keys to cycle through the alternate values for each of the items.
-Other options on the main menu page lead to dialog boxes which require you to answer Yes or No by hitting the Y or N keys.
+Some options on the main menu page lead to tables of items with installed values that you can use cursor arrow keys to highlight one item, and press PgUp and PgDn keys to cycle through alternative values of that item.
+The other options on the main menu page lead to dialog boxes that require your answer Yes or No by hitting the Y or N keys.

-If you have already made changes to the setup utility, press F10 to save those changes and exit the utility.
-Press F5 to reset the changes to the original values.
-Press F6 to install the setup utility with a set of default values.
-Press F7 to install the setup utility with a set of high-performance values.
+If you have already changed the setup utility, press $\mathbf{F10}$ to save those changes and exit the utility.
+Press $\mathbf{F5}$ to reset the changes to the original values.
+Press $\mathbf{F6}$ to install the setup utility with a set of default values.
+Press $\mathbf{F7}$ to install the setup utility with a set of high-performance values.